RandyTunru/Used-Cars-Exploratory-Analysis-and-Modelling/README.md

 ## What I've Learned

-- How to handle raw data with outliers, duplicates, and missing values
+- Handle raw data with outliers, duplicates, and missing values
-- How to handle and familiarize with large data with multiple problems such as skewed numericals, high-cardinality etc.
+- Handle and familiarize with large data with multiple problems such as skewed numericals, high-cardinality etc.
-- How to structure machine learning projects with scikit-learn
+- Structuring machine learning processes with scikit-learn pipelines
 - Feature Engineering processes